hanxiaomax/Learncpp_CN/docs/9-9-Pass-by-address.md

 In modern C++, most things that can be done with pass by address are better accomplished through other methods.
 Follow this common maxim: “Pass by reference when you can, pass by address when you must”.

-Best practice
+!!! success "最佳实践"

 	Prefer pass by reference to pass by address unless you have a specific reason to use pass by address.